XBigTK13X/snowby/README.md

 Snowman's Emby

+## WIKI

+A lot of information, including screenshots, can be found on the [WIKI](https://github.com/XBigTK13X/snowby/wiki).

 ## Why not use the stock Emby client?

 I was unhappy with the audio output and subtitle handling on both the Android and Windows PC Emby clients.
 Emby server is the best tool for managing a large library of video content, but the players kept causing me annoyances.